Seminole: Seminole Wars

 In 1819, the United States and Spain signed the Adams-Onís Treaty, which took effect in 1821.
 According to its terms, the United States acquired Florida and, in exchange, renounced all claims to Texas.
-The president appointed Andrew Jackson as military governor of Florida.
+President James Monroe appointed Andrew Jackson as military governor of Florida.
 As European American colonization increased after the treaty, colonists pressured the federal government to remove Natives from Florida.
 Slaveholders resented that tribes harbored runaway black slaves, and more colonists wanted access to desirable lands held by Native Americans.
 Georgian slaveholders wanted the "maroons" and fugitive slaves living among the Seminoles, known today as Black Seminoles, returned to slavery.

 After acquisition by the U.S. of Florida in 1821, many American slaves and Black Seminoles frequently escaped from Cape Florida to the British colony of the Bahamas, settling mostly on Andros Island.
 Contemporary accounts noted a group of 120 migrating in 1821, and a much larger group of 300 enslaved African Americans escaping in 1823.
 The latter were picked up by Bahamians in 27 sloops and also by travelers in canoes.
 They developed a village known as Red Bays on Andros.

-Federal construction and staffing of the Cape Florida Lighthouse in 1825 reduced the number of slave escapes from this site. the United States has worked with the Bahamas to designated both Cape Florida and Red Bays as sites on the National Underground Railroad Network to Freedom Trail.

-After the independent United States acquired Florida from Spain in 1821, white settlers increased political and governmental pressure on the Seminoles to move and give up their lands.
-"The Seminoles were victims of a system that often blatantly favored whites".

 Under colonists' pressure, the U.S. government made the 1823 Treaty of Camp Moultrie with the Seminoles, seizing 24 million acres in northern Florida.
 They offered the Seminoles a much smaller reservation in the Everglades, of about 100,000 acres.
 They and the Black Seminoles moved into central and southern Florida.

 In 1832, the U.S. government signed the Treaty of Payne's Landing with a few of the Seminole chiefs.
 They promised lands west of the Mississippi River if the chiefs agreed to leave Florida voluntarily with their people.
 The Seminoles who remained prepared for war.
 White colonists continued to press for their removal.